Ralph Waldo Emerson: Literary career and Transcendentalism

-In a speech in Concord, Massachusetts on May 3, 1851, Emerson denounced the Fugitive Slave Act:
+In a speech in Concord, Massachusetts, on May 3, 1851, Emerson denounced the Fugitive Slave Act:

 That summer, he wrote in his diary:

-In February 1852 Emerson and James Freeman Clarke and William Henry Channing edited an edition of the works and letters of Margaret Fuller, who had died in 1850.
+In February 1852, Emerson, James Freeman Clarke, and William Henry Channing edited an edition of the works and letters of Margaret Fuller, who had died in 1850.
 Within a week of her death, her New York editor, Horace Greeley, suggested to Emerson that a biography of Fuller, to be called Margaret and Her Friends, be prepared quickly "before the interest excited by her sad decease has passed away".
 Published under the title The Memoirs of Margaret Fuller Ossoli, Fuller's words were heavily censored or rewritten.
 The three editors were not concerned about accuracy; they believed public interest in Fuller was temporary and that she would not survive as a historical figure.
 Even so, it was the best-selling biography of the decade and went through thirteen editions before the end of the century.

 Walt Whitman published the innovative poetry collection Leaves of Grass in 1855 and sent a copy to Emerson for his opinion.
 Emerson responded positively, sending Whitman a flattering five-page letter in response.
 Emerson's approval helped the first edition of Leaves of Grass stir up significant interest and convinced Whitman to issue a second edition shortly thereafter.
 This edition quoted a phrase from Emerson's letter, printed in gold leaf on the cover: "I Greet You at the Beginning of a Great Career".
 Emerson took offense that this letter was made public and later was more critical of the work.

-Philosophers Camp at Follensbee Pond – Adirondacks

-Ralph Waldo Emerson, in the summer of 1858, would venture into the great wilderness of upstate New York.